 - Get recommendations from friends, family members, and your insurer

 - Get a detailed, written-out damage report with all repairs listed out

 - Ask about warranties for replacement parts, paint, or glass

 Even if you've never directly encountered insurance fraud or been involved in a staged accident, you've likely already been impacted.
 Insurance fraud costs insurance companies money, and it could also be costing you money, even right now.
 The FBI notes that because fraud costs insurers billions each year, they offset their losses with increased premiums.
 In other words, there’s a good chance you’re paying hundreds of dollars extra each year that you wouldn’t be paying in a fraud-free world.

 Consequences of Insurance Fraud

 Car insurance fraud is a crime in every state, though punishments vary.
 In some places, it's a felony.
 In others, it's a misdemeanor.
-Some states, like Pennsylvania, consider it a felony, and violators can spend up to seven years in prison and be slapped with up to $15,000 in fines.
-What's more, those found guilty of insurance fraud then have to live with the limitations of being a convicted felon for the rest of their lives.
+Some states, like Pennsylvania, have worked hard to make it a serious crime with steep fines and potentially long prison sentences.
+What's more, those found guilty of insurance fraud must live with it being on their record.

 If you think you may have been a victim of car insurance fraud, been involved in a staged accident, or have a general tip related to insurance fraud, contact your state’s Department of Insurance.
-You can also report the matter to your local law enforcement and the National Insurance Crime Bureau via phone (1-800-835-6422), email, and even text message.
+You can also report the matter to your local law enforcement and the National Insurance Crime Bureau.
 Or, give one of our friendly agents a call at 1-877-GO-DIRECT (1-877-463-4732) or visit a Direct Auto Insurance location near you.
 We'll help connect you with resources and the right people.